Listening and responding to our people is an important part of being a modern employer.

 Our two flagship volunteering programmes – Orange Days and PULSE – enable GSK employees to offer their time and talent to support communities and global health, while developing their skills and experience.
-Find out what our volunteers achieved in 2018 in our latest employee volunteering impact report below.Employee volunteering impact reportPDF - 9.2MB
+Find out what our volunteers achieved between 2019-2020 in our latest employee volunteering impact report below.Employee volunteering impact reportPDF - 9.2MB

 Our Orange Day programme gives all employees one paid day off each year to make a difference for their chosen local community project.
 Employees often do their Orange Days in teams working on local community projects, from cleaning up parks to mentoring students.

 The PULSE Volunteer Partnership is a skills-based volunteering opportunity for eligible employees to step away from their GSK roles to work full-time at a non-profit organisation for three to six months.

 PULSE volunteers draw from their professional expertise to provide these non-profit organisations with valuable skilled services.
 In doing so they enhance their own capabilities and resilience – and when assignments are complete, bring new ideas and fresh ways of working back to GSK.